 Anything commenced to be done by the Authority before transition day may be continued on and after transition day by a relevant successor so far as the doing of the thing is within the relevant successor’s functions.

-[Section 52 inserted by No. 3 of 2015 s.
+[Section 52 inserted: No. 3 of 2015 s.
 13.]

 53. Continuing effect of things done